Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/unity_viz.md

     ros2 topic pub -1 /goal_pose geometry_msgs/PoseStamped "{header: {stamp: {sec: 0}, frame_id: 'map'}, pose: {position: {x: 2.0, y: 7.0, z: 0.0}, orientation: {w: 1.0}}}"
     ```

     Go ahead and publish different goal poses.
-In Unity, you should be able to see the goal pose drawing and the UI window update as messages are received on the topic!
+In Unity, you should be able to see the goal pose drawing and the window update as messages are received on the topic!
 You can also click and drag the edges of the UI to adjust the size and placement of the topic's window.

     > Your UI layout and visualized topics are automatically saved to your local machine, which will be loaded next time you enter Play mode.

-You can also specifically export and load layouts from your filesystem using the HUD's `Layout` tab.
+    > You can also specifically export and load layouts from your filesystem using the HUD's `Layout` tab.
 Learn more about this feature in the [TEMP link] [Usage Documentation](https://github.com/Unity-Technologies/ROS-TCP-Connector/blob/amanda/default-tutorial/com.unity.robotics.message-visualizations/Documentation~/README.md).

     ![](images/viz_goalpose.png)